 Day 11: Departure.
 The tour ends this morning as you are taken to the airport to meet your departing flight.

 PACE: Moderate.
-This tour is designed to be an introduction to Neotropical birds, and is run at a fairly relaxed pace; the guide will attempt to show you representatives of all the major neotropical families, even if they are common birds.
+This tour is designed to be an introduction to Neotropical birds, and the guide will attempt to show you representatives of all the major neotropical families, even if they are common birds.
 While finding the regional endemics is a secondary focus of the tour, you will still see quite a lot of them, and you certainly do not have to be a novice to enjoy this trip.
-Lodges in Costa Rica don’t usually offer early breakfasts, and depending on breakfast times, there may be an optional pre-breakfast walk, with breakfast usually starting at around 6:30am or 7:00am; after breakfast the main morning birding will begin.
-Except for days that we travel between lodges, there will usually be some downtime after lunch to relax, but most days are quite full.
+Lodges in Costa Rica don’t usually offer early breakfasts, and depending on breakfast times, there may be an optional pre-breakfast walk around 6:00am, with breakfast usually starting at around 6:30am or 7:00am; after breakfast the main morning birding will begin.
+On a few days, there will be some downtime after lunch to relax, but most days are quite full.
 There will be a couple of nightbirding outings, but they are completely optional if you prefer to relax in the lodge instead.
 Drives of four hours are necessary on two or three days.